12 Tips for Traveling to Paris Alone

 Get over feeling awkward.

 I’ve had so many people inquire after how I feel eating by myself saying they would feel too awkward to do so but frankly, I don’t mind it.
-Studying abroad in Paris taught me the normalcy of solo dining and when I travel alone nowadays I bring a book or I saddle up to a bar seat to enjoy a meal and chat with the bartender or guests surrounding me.
+Studying abroad in Paris taught me the normalcy of solo dining.
+And when I travel alone nowadays I bring a book or I saddle up to a bar seat to enjoy a French cuisine meal and chat with the bartender or guests surrounding me.

 Don’t draw attention to yourself.

-And of course, leave your valuables at home or in the hotel safe when venturing out and don’t broadcast that you’re traveling alone.
+And of course, leave your valuables at home or in the hotel safe when venturing out.
+And don’t broadcast that you’re traveling alone in a big city.

 Lose the headphones.